 Interstitial cystitis is a bladder condition that usually consists of multiple symptoms.
 Most IC patients have recurring pelvic pain, pressure, or discomfort in the bladder and pelvic region.
-Common complaints are urinary frequency (needing to go often) and urgency (feeling a strong need to go).
+Common complaints are burning, urinary frequency (needing to go often) and urgency (feeling a strong need to go).
 Both men and women can suffer from this condition, oftentimes having their symptoms mistaken for Urinary Tract Infections, as the symptoms can be similar.
 The medical knowledge surrounding IC, also known as painful bladder syndrome, is expanding and the diagnosis and treatment of this condition is evolving.
 It is commonly a cause of chronic pelvic pain.
 There are treatments available which can improve the quality of life for those who suffer from this condition.

 Pelvic Floor Dysfunction